Newbridge College: Academic

 Catering for both boys and girls, the school provides the Junior Certificate, Transition Year, Leaving Certificate, Leaving Certificate Applied and Leaving Certificate Vocational Programmes as prescribed by the Department of Education.
-The College follows the curricular programmes as set out by the DES in accordance with Sections 9 and 30 of the Education Act 1998.
+The college follows the curricular programmes as set out by the DES in accordance with Sections 9 and 30 of the Education Act 1998.

-The College performs very strongly year-on-year when it comes to academic results, consistently topping the Kildare schools league tables (often sending 100% of sixth year pupils to third level education) and was recently ranked as the second best academic performer in the Leinster province.
+The college performs strongly year-on-year when it comes to academic results, and has previously topped the Kildare schools league tables (and in several years has sent 100% of sixth year pupils to third level education) In 2013, the school was ranked as the second best academic performer in the province of Leinster.

 Dr John Monahan, PhD, was the inaugural winner of the BT Young Scientist & Technology Exhibition, then a student of Newbridge College in 1965, he went on to establish a NASDAQ-listed biotech company in California.

 Admissions

 There are a limited number of places available for first years.
-The 2015/2016 intake was 144.
-First year is generally three times oversubscribed, and it is not uncommon for there to be 500 or 600 applications.
 Prospective first years must sit an entrance exam and interview with the principal before acceptance, and preference is given to those with relatives who have or are currently attending the school.
 The school awards two academic scholarships annually, on the basis of the results obtained in a scholarship examination.
 Music and sports scholarships have also been awarded.

 Sports

 Newbridge College thrice won the Leinster Schools Rugby Senior Cup, in 1941, 1970 and 2020.
 In 2012, the school were victorious in the Leinster Schools Vinnie Murray Cup.
 They won the Leinster Schools Junior Cup final in 1950 and again in 2020, where they shared the Junior Cup with Blackrock College.
 The school has also made it to several finals, including both the Senior and Junior Cup finals in 1939.

 Other sports are played at the school, including hockey (for girls), equestrian sport, athletics, canoeing, soccer, GAA, basketball and golf.

-In Gaelic games, the College won the Leinster Colleges Senior Football Championship in 1923 and were finalists in 1922 Leinster Colleges Senior Football Championship.
+In Gaelic games, teams representing the school won the Leinster Colleges Senior Football Championship in 1923 and were finalists in the 1922 Leinster Colleges Senior Football Championship.
 In 1926, the school were finalists in the Leinster Colleges Senior Hurling Championship.

 Since April 1944, the 'Triangular Sword Competition' – a format between Newbridge Dominican College, Clongowes Wood College and the Cadet School of the Defence Forces Military College – has taken place.
 It involves six sports: golf, Gaelic football, football, swimming, athletics and basketball.

 Sports facilities at the school include an indoor gymnasium (indoor running track, basketball court, soccer), a gym equipped with weights, an outdoor running track, tennis courts, playing fields, an all-weather hockey pitch, and two floodlight artificial playing surfaces for all-weather rugby, hockey and athletics.